WordPress/gutenberg/docs/how-to-guides/designers/block-design.md

 ### Placeholder:

-- Simple placeholder text that reads “Start writing or type / to choose a block”.
+- Simple placeholder text that reads “Type / to choose a block”.
 The placeholder disappears when the block is selected.

 ### Selected state: